HowieJM/vsn-pipelines/README.rst

    nextflow -C nf_CPUopt-Real-MultiRun.config run HowieJM/vsn-pipelines -entry scenic -r master

-You can now run the VSN-pipeline implementation of pySCENIC in single-run mode or in multiple-run with aggregation.
+You can run the VSN-pipeline implementation of pySCENIC in single-run mode or in multiple-run with aggregation.

 # **Further Notes:**